jugglerchris/rememberthemilk-rs/README.md

 # Contributing

 Bug reports, feature requests, general queries, and pull requests welcome.
 The CI runs cargo test, cargo fmt and cargo clippy, but these are not a prerequisite for me accepting a PR - in general if the PR is otherwise good I'm happy to just fix those up myself before merging.

+For any larger changes, I suggest discussing in an issue first to check it's in the right direction before wasting time.